decoverto/decoverto/docs/defining-properties.md

 ### Overriding converters with toInstance and toPlain

 On the `@property` decorator, you can provide your own functions to perform custom conversion.
 This is similar to [mapped types](#mapping-types) but only applies to the property on which it is declared.
 The example below is used to fix up data on parsing.
+[View on playground](https://codesandbox.io/s/github/decoverto/playground?file=/src/overriding-converters.ts).

 ```typescript
 import {model, property} from 'decoverto';